mstejas610/MAREDDY-SAI-TEJAS/day1.md

 #### *Problem Description :*
 ***Given an array of integers, calculate the fractions of positive, negative and zero numbers in the array.***
 #### Approach :
-Use counters for positive, negative and zero numbers in the array.
-Loop through the array iteratively using a `for` loop and use conditional `if` statements to increment the counters set up for counting the positive, negative and zero numbers in the array.
-The output is printed by dividing the counters set up for positive, negative and zero numbers after iterating through the array.
+- Initialize counters for positive`p`, negative`n` and zero`z` numbers in the array.
+- Loop through the array iteratively using a `for` loop and use conditional `if` statements to increment the counters set up for counting the positive, negative and zero numbers in the array.
+- The output is printed by dividing the counters set up for positive, negative and zero numbers after iterating through the array.

 #### Pseudocode :
 ```